Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 23 Februari 2025 13.31.29 UTC
+- WIB: Minggu, 23 Februari 2025 14.22.15 UTC
-- WITA: Minggu, 23 Februari 2025 14.31.29 UTC
+- WITA: Minggu, 23 Februari 2025 15.22.15 UTC
-- WIT: Minggu, 23 Februari 2025 15.31.29 UTC
+- WIT: Minggu, 23 Februari 2025 16.22.15 UTC

 Kutipan Inspiratif:
-"I failed in some subjects in exam, but my friend passed in all.
-Now he is an engineer in microsoft and i am the owner of microsoft."
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: inspirational
+Kategori: motivational